stackbit-projects/missing-moths-d673c/content/pages/index.md

-          It can be overwhelming when you first start identifying moths (there are over 2000 species in the UK) but there are helpful people on [Facebook](https://www.facebook.com/groups/1657981907786185) and
+          It can be overwhelming when you first start identifying moths (there are over 2000 species in the UK) but there are helpful groups on [Facebook](https://www.facebook.com/groups/1657981907786185) and
-          [Twitter](https://twitter.com/MothIDUK) who are more than happy to help with any polite requests.
-Butterfly conservation have more details on their website about the best way to submit records:
+          [Twitter](https://twitter.com/MothIDUK) who are happy to help with any polite requests.
+Find out more about moth recording and how to submit records on the Butterfly Conservation website:
         actions:
           - label: See Past Work
             url: /faq